Hieracium scabrum

-Hieracium scabrum, the rough hawkweed, is a North American plant species in the tribe Cichorieae within the family Asteraceae.
-It is native to eastern and central Canada and the eastern and central United States from Nova Scotia west to Ontario, Minnesota, and Kansas south as far as Georgia and Oklahoma.
+Hieracium scabrum, commonly known as rough hawkweed or sticky hawkweed, is a North American plant species in the tribe Cichorieae within the family Asteraceae.
+It is native to the eastern and central United States and Canada.

+Description

 Hieracium scabrum is an herb up to 60 cm tall with many hairs so that it feels rough to the touch.
 Leaves are mostly on the stem with only a few at the bottom.
 Leaves are up to 120 mm long.
 One stalk can produce 5-50 flower heads in a conical or flat-topped array.
 Each head has 30-60 yellow ray flowers but no disc flowers.
-Flowers bloom July to September.
-It grows in sandy soils, disturbed and wooded sites.
+Flowers bloom from July to September.

+Distribution and habitat

+Hieracium scabrum is native to the eastern and central United States and Canada from Nova Scotia west to Ontario, Minnesota, and Kansas south as far as Georgia and Oklahoma.
+It grows in sandy soils and inhabits in a variety of habitats including anthropogenic habitats, meadows, fields and woodlands.

+Ecology

+Little is known about floral-faunal relationships involving Hieracium scabrum, but the flower heads are likely pollinated by long-tongued bees and other insects.
+It is suspected that Hieracium scabrum serves as a host plant for Schinia bina.
+The seeds and leaves of Hieracium scabrum are known to be eaten by wild turkey and ruffed grouse.
+The foliage is occasionally browsed by eastern cottontails and white-tailed deer, but is not a preferred food source due to its hairiness and it containing an unpalatable bitter white latex.

+Ethnobotany

+Hieracium scabrum was used by the Rappahannock as an antidiarrheal drug.